 LLA Instruments GmbH & Co.
 KG (LLA) is a world wide manufacturer of process analytical technology for the recycling industry, R&D and laboratory applications.
 The product portfolio includes NIR hyperspectral imaging camera technology as well as UV-VIS hyperspectral imaging camera, multiplexed NIR spectrometer and XRF technology for sorting material streams like glass, zebra, zorba, zurik.

 LLA' s NIR technology is made for high-speed identification and analysis in processes or single measurements in laboratory.

 NIR Hyperspectral Imaging Cameras

 consist of a NIR camera and an imaging NIR spectrometer with a NIR corrected lens.
-Imaging NIR spectrometer allow high resolution images (spatial resolution) of the measurement objects.
+Imaging spectrometer allow high resolution images (spatial resolution) of the measurement objects.
 Hyperspectral cameras are cameras that provide a high spectral resolution i.e. at a large number of wavelength points the spectral intensity is measured simultaneously.
 More details are found on the page analytical methods.

 LLA cameras are characterised by: